marcelodfelman/IA-ChatBot/README.md

 # ChatBot Streamlit

 A simple chatbot built with Streamlit and the OpenAI API, featuring login authentication backed by SQLite.
-The assistant is specialized in bicycle sales data analysis.
+The assistant is specialized in data analysis.

 ## Setup